JohnEarnest/Octo/Chip8 Programming.md

 		again
 	;

-This algorithm has some bias, but can generate any 16-bit permutation with N bits set with roughly equal probability.
+This algorithm has significant bias- contiguous runs of 1s are considerably more likely than other patterns.
+However, it can generate any 16-bit permutation with N bits set and the results may be sufficiently well distributed for many games.
 Note the use of several techniques described in the section on bitwise arithmetic.